Urban Rec basketball Rules

 - The staff on-site is NOT the referee.
 All games are self-officiated.
 Rather, the on-site staff is responsible for timing the games, ensuring you have the necessary equipment to play, providing basic first aid and is a resource if you have any questions or concerns.
 They are however tasked with enabling a positive and safe atmosphere for the participants.
 At their discretion they may eject players for actions that are contrary to league policy, game rules or violate the code of conduct.

 - In situations where the teams are unable to determine the appropriate call due to not seeing the play, complexity of the situation, etc. they can defer to the on-site staff and if he or she also cannot determine a timely resolution, it will result in a reset in play.

 - Games will consist of two 25-minute halves in length, run time.
 There are no timeouts.
-After the first half, the EC will inform teams they are on a half-time break which lasts at the discretion of the coordinator.
+After the first half, the on-site staff will inform teams they are on a half-time break which lasts at the discretion of the coordinator.

 - – Playoffs only – Shot clock & Stop time – If a playoff match enters the last two minutes of game with the score being within 10 points or less, shot clock & stop time stipulations will be put into effect and monitored by the EC on site.
 Time will be stopped whenever the ball is out of bounds, on a foul, injury, etc. The shot clock will be set at 24 seconds, which will only reset for a team should they recover an offensive rebound (the ball must hit the rim to be considered an offensive rebound).

 - – Playoffs only – In the event of a tie at the end of regulation: If there is time remaining, and at the discretion of the Event Coordinator, teams should play a 2-minute OT.
 A 20 second shot clock (instead of a 24 secodn shot clock) and stop time rules will be in effect.